MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 #define EXTRUDE_MINTEMP 170
 {% endhighlight %}

-This will prevent the extruder motor from moving if the hotend temperature is less than 170'c.
+The above setting would prevent the extruder motor from moving if the hotend temperature is less than 170'c.
+For testing purposes with no filament loaded, M302 overrides this setting and permits "cold extrudes".

 ***

 #### Thermal Runaway Protection

 {% highlight cpp %}
-// #define THERMAL_PROTECTION_HOTENDS // Enable thermal protection for all extruders
+#define THERMAL_PROTECTION_HOTENDS // Enable thermal protection for all extruders
-// #define THERMAL_PROTECTION_BED     // Enable thermal protection for the heated bed
+#define THERMAL_PROTECTION_BED     // Enable thermal protection for the heated bed
 {% endhighlight %}

-This one is a cool feature to have.
-This one actually measures the current temperature and then sets a timer to it.
-If the timeout has reached then Marlin will stop the printing process.
+This one is a cool safety feature to enable.
+If the current temperature drops below the one Marlin is maintaining, Marlin applies heat and sets a timer.
+If the time limit is exceeded before restoring the temperature, Marlin shuts down the printer.

-The idea here is to avoid any loose thermistor fixture to its designated slot:
+The idea here is to detect if a thermister gets loose and no longer is in good thermal contact with the hotend or heat-bed.
-For example it suddenly came loose in the hotend during printing; target temperature at 230'c, but thermistor reading on Marlin shows 170'c, Marlin thinks the hotend temperature is low and need to be powered.
-Without this, the hotend will heat up indefinitely until it is bright red and eventually burn everything due to misreading of the temperature from the loose thermistor.
+For example, if it suddenly came loose in the hotend during printing, with a target temperature of, say, 230'c, the thermistor reading on Marlin might drop to, say, 170'c.
+Marlin thinks the hotend temperature is low and need to be powered.
+Without this protection, if the thermistor reading failed to reach the target, the hotend would heat indefinitely, getting red-hot and possibly setting fire to things - all due to misreading of the temperature from the loose thermistor.

-How it works is; target temperature at 190'c, after reaching 190'c this protection will start its timeout.
-If the reading was below the target then Marlin will power the hotend with timeout running as well.
-If the timeout has been triggered when the heating element still fully powered, Marlin will stop the whole process.
-Same goes for the heated bed.
+How it works is: with target temperature at 190'c, after reaching the target 190'c, should the reading drop below the target Marlin will power the hotend and start the timer countdown.
+If the countdown ends with the heating element still fully powered, Marlin will shut down the print.
+The same goes for the heated bed.

 The config of these parameters can be found in "configuration_adv.h" file.

 {% panel info %}
-In case of false thermal runaways, increase the watch period:
+In case of false thermal runaways, increase the watch period: (This can happen, for instance, when a part fan starts blowing on the bed thermistor.)
 {% highlight cpp %}
 #define WATCH_TEMP_PERIOD 20   // Seconds
 #define WATCH_TEMP_INCREASE 2  // Degrees Celsius